topo-gps/ios-manual/en/maps/maps_popup.rst

 The maps pop-up contains the following items:

 - Export visibible map: If you tap this item, the export pop-up will appear.
 By selecting geodata you can export the waypoints and routes currently visible on the main screen.
 By selecting map you can export a jpg, png or pdf image of the currently visible screen.
-By enlabing 'Annotate map' you can add notes to this map before sharing it.
+By enabling the switch 'Annotate map' you can add notes to this map before sharing it.
+- Print map: If you tap this item, you can :ref:`print <ss-map-print>` the visible area of the map.
 - Switch to dark/light map: You can change the style of the map to dark or light.
 A dark style might be useful if you are using Topo GPS at night.
 The style can also be changed in the settings via :ref:`Menu > More > Settings > Styles > Map <sec-settings-styles>`.
 - Legend.
 If a legend is available, tapping this item will show the :ref:`map legend <ss-legend>`.
 - Download maps.
 If you tap this item, you can :ref:`download maps for offline use <sec-cache>`.